SpareCores/sc-www/src/assets/articles/cloud-compute-performance-benchmarks.md

   <p>GeekBench 6 scores of a <code>t4g.large</code> server at AWS<br />(data collected an visualized by Spare Cores)</p>
 </div>

-## Compression algorithms
+## Compression Algorithms

-Although Geekbench already provides a File Compression workload, it's limited to two algos, and does not provide detailed information about those, only a combined score.
-So we decided to benchmark six compression algorithms using different configurations (e.g. compression level, number of threads, and block size) on the Silesia corpus (10 MB uncompressed) for the speed of compression and decompression, and also recording the compression ratio.
+Although Geekbench already provides a File Compression workload, it's limited to two algorithms and does not provide detailed information, only a combined score.
+So, we decided to benchmark six compression algorithms using different configurations (e.g.  compression level, number of threads, and block size) on the Silesia corpus (10 MB uncompressed) to measure the speed of compression and decompression, and also recording the compression ratio.

 This resulted in 75 metrics for each server, which can be useful to decide which algo and actual configuration might be optimal on